 Isn’t it true that everyone has a vacuum?
-It’s perhaps one of the most popular cleaning gadgets in our house.
+It’s perhaps one of the most popular cleaning gadgets in your house.

 Of course, it isn’t always that simple.
-Manufacturers may inform you about the vacuum’s filters or batteries, but they rarely tell you how long it will last.
+Manufacturers may tell you about the vacuum’s filters or batteries, but they rarely tell you how long it will last.

 This post may contain affiliate links.
 Full disclosure here.